Some days earlier, jeffmclane187 asked for help:

 "Gave Apple Music a try.
 Made a few nice playlists.
 But the interface was driving me mad, so I'm back to Spotify (with open arms?).
 Is there an easy way to import my recent Apple Music playlists into Spotify playlists?
 Googling this seems to be just ideas on how to do the opposite.
 Maybe Spotify should have a easy import tool to go along with a "Come back to me" ad campaign?!?"

 This can be explained how to transfer your Apple Music playlist to Spotify.
-You know that Apple Music and Spotify are totally different streaming services with different accounts.
+You know that both of them are totally different streaming services with different accounts.

 Referral reading: Apple Music VS Spotify

-There is no way that you can sync or copy them from Apple Music to Spotify.
+There is no way that you can sync or copy them from Apple Music files to Spotify.

-You can follow the next step-by-step guide to finish the transferring from Apple Music to Spotify.
+You can follow the next step-by-step guide to finish the transferring the audio files.

 Step 1.
-Login your Apple ID, and download the music files from Apple Music.
+Login your Apple ID, and here you can free download the music files offline.

 Step 2.
 Free Download Macsome iTunes Converter, install and run it on your Mac.